The US economy in GIFs from Mnuchin's movies

 Story highlights

-- Steve Mnuchin isn't only Trump's Treasury nominee
+- Steve Mnuchin isn't only set to become Treasury secretary

 - He's also a movie producer

-(CNN)President-elect Donald Trump announced Steve Mnuchin as his pick for Treasury secretary Tuesday.
+(CNN)On Monday, the Senate confirmed Steve Mnuchin to become President Donald Trump's Treasury secretary.
 Mnuchin is not only a former hedge fund manager and banker -- he's also credited as the producer on more than 30 movies.

 So what kind of economy would Mnuchin be inheriting as the head of the Treasury?
 What are his plans for the US economy?
 We thought it'd be most appropriate to explain it in GIFs from some of his films.